roboshoes/grunt-shared-config/README.md

 This value is only relevant if `options.amd` is set to `false`.
 This String determines the name of the config object (for JavaScript).

+#### options.namespace
+Type: `String`
+Default value: `""`

+This value will be prepended to the name for all SCSS, SASS, LESS variables.
+This allows some sort of name spacing.
+As an example, a variable name `foo` with the value `"120px"`, with the `namespace` set to `"myvars-"` will be defined in SCSS as `$myvars-foo: 120px`.

 #### options.useSassMaps
 Type: `Boolean`
 Default value: `false`